SponsoredBuild your website with Vincony

 ประเด็นสำคัญ

-• Section 2: diminished responsibility — a person who kills while suffering from an abnormality of mental functioning arising from a recognised medical condition that substantially impaired their ability to understand their conduct, form a rational judgment, or exercise self-control, is not guilty of murder but of manslaughter (as amended by Coroners and Justice Act 2009, s.52)
+• Section 2 (as amended by s.52 Coroners and Justice Act 2009): diminished responsibility partial defence — where the defendant was suffering from an abnormality of mental functioning arising from a recognised medical condition that substantially impaired their ability to understand their conduct, form a rational judgment, or exercise self-control, and the abnormality provides an explanation for their acts; verdict: manslaughter

 ส่วนและมาตรา